-Kiev, as its first capital, has been called the mother of Russia.
+Kiev (modern Kyiv, Ukraine) (modern Kyiv, Ukraine), served as the capital of the Rus’.
+It would later be called the mother of Russia.
 It is also where Russians first converted to Orthodox Christianity.
 The term Russia seems to originate in the Viking settlers known as the Rus.
 They mixed with the local Slavic population and created a state centered on Kiev.
 Byzantines converted them to Christianity, which would have a lasting influence on Russian, Belarusians and Ukrainians.
-When the Byzantine Empire fell, the Russian Tsar Ivan III - who married to the niece of the last Byzantine Emperor - claimed to be its successor.
-Accordingly, Moscow was held to be the "Third Rome" by many in the Orthodox Church.

 The history of Kiev begins under the rule of the Rus.
 The Rus (also known as Varangians) were original Vikings who began to trade along the Volga River and later the Dnieper River.
 They establish several principalities centered on cities like Novgorod and later Kiev.
 Starting in the 9th century, they began to raid and even attack the Byzantine Empire.
 Vladimir the Great, who ruled the Rus from Kiev, converted to Orthodox Christianity in 988.
 It is said that he was convinced to convert in part because of his envoy's report about their visit to Constantinople.
 After visiting Hagia Sophia, they reportedly said "We no longer knew whether we were in heaven or on earth".
 Certainly the splendor of Constantinople at the time was impressive, and likely influenced Vladimir's conversion.
 Vladimir was also among the rulers of Kiev who gave military assistance to the Byzantines, leading to the formation of the Varangian Guard.